 The chicken parm calzone must be simple.
 Crispy chicken (I use frozen Tyson chicken tenders but absolutely make your own if you’re ambitious), pizza sauce, shredded mozzarella and parmesan cheese, and melted butter for the crust.
 My calzone is folded into a perfect half-moon and baked until golden brown.

 Roll the pizza dough into your typical circular pizza crust, ensuring that the dough is not too thin.
 1/4 inch thick is ideal.
 It’s okay if it’s a little thicker around the edges.
 Top one half with your toppings, and fold the other half over, pinching the ends where the two halves meet, creating a perfect half-moon shape.

-This is not called for in your typical calzone however it’s the essential final touch—add a thin layer of sauce and fresh mozzarella cheese to the top of the crust, giving you a pizza ON TOP of your calzone.
+This is not called for in your typical calzone however it’s the essential final touch for chicken parmesan.
+Add a thin layer of sauce and fresh mozzarella cheese to the top of the crust, giving you a pizza ON TOP of your calzone.
 It sounds like it may be too much, but it’s the special touch that sets this calzone apart from the rest.

 - 16–20 ounces pizza dough